Trădătorii season 1

-The first season of the Romanian television series Trădătorii, based on the Dutch series De Verraders, will premiere on Pro TV in 30 October 2025.
+The first season of the Romanian television series Trădătorii, based on the Dutch series De Verraders, premiered on Pro TV on 30 October 2025.

+The season was won by Ines Stana, as a Traitor, with Marius Gadină, Daria Nica and Daniela Șendrea, placing as runners-up, as Faithfuls.

-The first season will be hosted by Ana Ularu.
+The first season was hosted by Ana Ularu.

 Production

-The first season was announced in September, 2024.
-On April 2, 2025, Pro TV officially confirmed this news, with the applications being open immediately for civilian contestants.
+The first season was announced in September 2024.
+On 2 April 2025, Pro TV officially confirmed this news, with the applications being open immediately for civilian contestants.
 Any man or woman who had turned 18 was eligible to apply.